Amber Neben: Early life

 At the age of four Neben survived a bout of spinal meningitis, which left her in a coma for three days.
 Doctors told her parents that she was unlikely to survive, and that if she did, she would probably have endured brain damage and have lost her hearing.
 Neben played soccer and ran cross-country in junior high and high school.
-She attended the University of Nebraska on a track and cross-country scholarship.
+She attended the University of Nebraska–Lincoln on a track and cross-country scholarship.
 Stress fractures stopped her running and she became an undergraduate assistant coach in distance running.
 She took up cycling after graduating from college with a Bachelor of Science degree in biology.
 She then obtained a master's degree in biology from the University of California, Irvine, having originally commenced studies for a PhD.
 Whilst she was at UC Irvine she scored a top 10 finish at the national collegiate cycling championships, which persuaded her to exit with her master's degree and focus on professional cycling.